Yechiel Leiter: Early life and education

+He made aliyah to Israel in 1978 at the age of eighteen, where he studied at Yeshivat Hesder in Kiryat Arba in advance of his military service.
+He served as a combat medic in the Israel Defense Forces and participated in the 1982 Lebanon War.
+He served as chairman of the Committee of the Jewish Community of Hebron from 1989 to 1992, and later lived in the settlement of Alon Shvut.

 Leiter holds an undergraduate degree in law, a Bachelor of Arts in political science, a Master of Arts in international relations, and a PhD in political philosophy from the University of Haifa.
 His doctoral thesis focuses on the influence of the Hebrew Bible on John Locke's theory of consensual government.
-He studied at Yeshivat Hesder in Kiryat Arba and was ordained as a rabbi in 1984.
+He received semikhah as a rabbi in 1984.